-So like all Americans, we are adjusting to a new normal.
+So like all Americans, we are adjusting to this situation.
 Because we homeschool and are self-employed at home, our life is not disrupted nearly as much as that of many others.
 For those who are now working from home and their children are no longer going to school, this will be a huge adjustment.
-Working fulltime from home and homeschooling (which is what most of them are now doing since there is no school) is challenging, especially if you weren’t mentally, emotionally, and physically prepared for it.
+Working full-time from home and doing school at home is challenging, especially if you weren’t mentally, emotionally, and physically prepared for it.
 Although it isn’t geared specifically toward that situation, Realistic Expectations for Work-at-Home Homeschooling Moms has helpful suggestions that will apply.
 Feel free to share it with friends, in online groups, on Pinterest, etc.

 My state (Michigan) has been one of the more aggressive states in terms of starting to shut things down.
 Schools were closed starting Monday, but most were closed last Friday which was probably helpful.
 It gave everyone three less days to be spreading the virus.
 Most churches were closed on Sunday.
 On Monday, restaurants and bars became carryout or delivery only.

 Even though I’ve intuitively suspected this was coming for several weeks, I’m still having to mentally adjust.
 It has happened so incredibly quickly and it is going to be like this for some time.
 I told Caroline Monday morning that I was pretty sure no one would be going back to school this year.
 About an hour later I read that the Ohio governor had said the same thing.